 You can access the Roll of Honour via the following link:

-To date, we have identified 24 servicemen from WWI and 6 servicemen who lost their lives in WWII.
+As at 9 October 2018, we have identified 32 servicemen from WWI and 7 servicemen who lost their lives in WWII.

 We recognise that, even today, the issue of commemorating our war dead is an emotive one.
 We have, in good faith, attempted to identify all the individuals from the Breamish Valley who lost their lives and to construct as complete a list as possible.
 To this end, we have compiled a set of working principles and criteria to assist in determining which names to include on the memorial and in the Roll of Honour.
 You can download/read a copy of these via following link:

 Mr Robbie Burn, Shady Nook, Powburn NE66 4HH